Logging

 The logging system aims to achieve these goals by separating the logging logic into two separate parts.
 These parts can be roughly described as events and actions, where the logging system is responsible for mapping between them.
 Concretely, we have:

-• When do we log? → an with_algorithmlogger to control how to map events to actions.
+• When do we log?with_algorithmlogger controls how events are mapped to actions.

-• What happens when we log? → a LoggingAction to determine what to do when an event happens.
+• What happens when we log? → a LoggingAction determines what to do when an event happens.

 This separation allows users to compose rich behaviors (printing, collecting statistics, plotting) without modifying algorithm code, and lets algorithm authors emit domain‑specific events.